 Complementary colors can create interesting optical illusions.
 For example, if you stare at a square of color for thirty seconds to a minute, and then look at a white paper or wall, you will briefly see an afterimage of the square in its complementary color.
 Try it with this blue square and see if you see an after image of yellow.

 Why does it work?
 Leonardo da Vinci observed that the finest color harmonies were those between colors exactly opposed.
 Maybe that is where the saying opposites attract came from?

-So, let’s create a complimentary color scheme with the blue we have been working with in the last 2 articles.
+So, let’s create a complementary color scheme with the blue we have been working on within the last 2 articles.
 You can see the blue in the sofas.
 To catch up on these other color schemes see my articles Celebrate Your Favorite Color- Go Monochromatic and Create a Harmonious Color Scheme- Go Analogous.

 It’s opposite or compliment on the color wheel is yellow, which ranges from Yellow/red to Green/Yellow and can have varying degrees of saturation or chroma, and lightness.
 In other words, there are lots of yellows we can work with:)

 Here are examples of two living rooms I created using a blue and yellow complimentary color scheme.
 The first is bright and dramatic.
 The second is more relaxed and neutral.

 Complimentary color schemes don’t have to be bright and colorful.
 They can use darker, less saturated or more muted tones of opposite colors for a more understated look.
 The design below uses an area rug with muted yellows and blues, and wallpaper with minimal yellow.
 Otherwise everything is the same.